 Alternatively, your signed and completed Disability Tax Credit certificate can be taken or sent to the closest Canada Revenue Agency Tax Centre (information found on the last page of the Disability Tax Credit certificate).

 On average, it takes 6-8 weeks to hear back from the government regarding your disability benefits claim.
 In some cases, the CRA will send your medical practitioner a Clarification Letter – this is meant to ask your medical practitioner for more information about your disability.
 Depending on the sections your medical practitioner certified you for, this Clarification Letter can be anywhere from 3 to 20 pages, on average.
 Once your practitioner submits this to the CRA, it can be another 6-8 weeks to hear back about your DTC eligibility.

 Once you’re accepted and are eligible to claim the Disability Tax Credit, it will take an average of 8 weeks or more to receive your retroactive credits.
 For future disability credits, you can simply claim them on your tax returns.

 Note that the person who is eligible for the tax credit may not always be the one claiming the tax credit if they have no taxable income.
 In this case, they would need to transfer the credit over to a family member – we can help you with that!

 If you’re denied the Disability Tax Credit you can re-apply, send in more medical documentation to support your claim, or appeal the decision.

-If you work with The NBA, we can review your declined application.
+If you work with The NBA, a part of our process includes reviewing any declined applications.
 We have a 66% success rate with previously declined Disability Tax Credit applications.
-Our specialty is knowing how to best position you for a successful claim.
-We maximize your tax returns to get you the most out of your retroactive credits!
+Our specialty is knowing how to best position you for a successful claim – we maximize your tax returns to get the highest potential DTC claim!